-In the absence of any other source for missing monetary amounts in the case of research and development expenditure, missing values are estimated using averages from other responding enterprises by NACE and employment size.
-The grossing factors are verified by comparing the grossed values for turnover and employment to the results of the 2015 Census of Industrial Production (CIP) and Annual Services Inquiry (ASI).
+There is no formal imputation for non-response.
+However, use is made of imputation for both development expenditure, missing values are estimated using averages from other responding enterprises by NACE and employment size.
+The grossing factors are verified by comparing the grossed values for turnover and employment to the latest available results of the Census of